111: Moon Zero Two

 “Zactlies” is a bit of charming slang: after a night of drinking, one wakes up with a taste in one’s mouth (or a smell on one’s breath) that tastes (or smells) “zactly” like one’s, ahem, anus.

 A likely reference to the ending of a Monty Python’s Flying Circus sketch (“Cosmetic Surgery”), wherein Mr. Raymond Luxury-Yacht (pronounced “Throatwobbler Mangrove” and played by Graham Chapman) sees a plastic surgeon (played by John Cleese) about his enormous (obviously false) nose.
 Once the doctor removes the plastic nose, he asks Luxury-Yacht if he’d like to go on a camping holiday with him and Luxury-Yacht exults, “He asked me!
 He asked me!”
+The last line is probably a riff on the TV drama Then Came Bronson, which aired from 1969-1970; it starred Michael Parks as Jim Bronson, a young man traveling across America.
+The Amazing Colossal Episode Guide’s list of the 50 Most Obscure References includes this exchange from the show: “Hey, where you going, man?”
+“Nowhere in particular.”
+“Man, I wish I was you.”

+“What are you going to do now?”
 I’m going to Disney World.

+In the 1980s, Disney ran an ad campaign asking athletes after a triumphant game what they were going to do next, to which they would declare, “I’m going to Disney World!”
 Disney World is a family resort in Orlando, Florida, that opened for business in 1971 and includes Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom.

 Suicide doors is a colloquial term for doors that open in the opposite direction of most car doors.
+Supposedly they earned their name due to the extreme danger they posed passengers if they popped open in transit.

 “The Day the Music Died” refers to the February 3, 1959, airplane crash that killed pop stars Buddy Holly, Ritchie Valens, and J.P.
 “The Big Bopper” Richardson.
 It was immortalized in the 1971 hit “American Pie” by Don McLean.